VezertVezert

 5. Mega menus with too many options.
 Navigation that exposes 50 links at once creates analysis paralysis.
 If users can't find what they need within a few seconds of scanning, they'll leave.
 Cap your primary navigation at seven items and use subcategories judiciously.

 6. Ignoring mobile navigation.
 A structure that works on desktop doesn't automatically work on mobile.
 Hamburger menus need to be shallow and scannable.
 Test your navigation on actual mobile devices — not just browser resizers — before launch.
+Poor mobile structure is one of the UX mistakes that hurt conversions most severely.

 7. No plan for content growth.
 If adding a new blog category or service page requires restructuring your navigation, your architecture was too rigid from the start.
 Build in flexibility from day one.
 Categories should be broad enough to accommodate new content without breaking the hierarchy.

-When to Restructure an Existing Website
+When Should You Restructure an Existing Website?

 • Declining organic traffic despite consistent content production.
 If Google is crawling your site but not ranking your pages, a structural problem is often the culprit.